hanzoai/ROCm/docs/install/pytorch-comfyui.rst

 - ROCm 7.9.0: A working ROCm installation (if not already installed via pip, this guide covers the setup)

-Review the :doc:`ROCm 7.9.0 compatibility <compatibility-matrix>` information.
+Review the :doc:`ROCm 7.9.0 compatibility </compatibility/compatibility-matrix>` information.

 .. _790-install-pyt: